i2group/analyze/documentation/developer_essentials_example_rest.md

 The commands so far deployed the example project application from the toolkit.
 To enable easy debugging of your code, the next steps are all about replacing the application that you deployed from the toolkit with code from Eclipse.

 1. Refresh the Eclipse user interface to ensure that it reflects the current state of the project.
-2. In your Eclipse workspace, open the WebSphere Application Server Liberty Profile/servers/i2analyze/apps folder, and delete the `da-subset-rest-example.war` application.
+2. In your Eclipse workspace, open the `WebSphere Application Server Liberty Profile/servers/i2analyze/apps` folder, and delete the `da-subset-rest-example.war` application.
 3. Repeat the instructions that you followed when you added the `master` directory to your Eclipse workspace.
 This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-rest-example` directory to Eclipse.
 4. Ensure that the JAR file from `da-example-common` is loaded correctly into the deployment assembly for the `da-subset-rest-example` project:
     1. In Package Explorer, right-click **da-subset-rest-example**, and select **Properties** to display the Properties window.
     2. Click **Deployment Assembly**, and look for any error messages about `da-example-common`.
-    3. If there are error messages, remove `da-example-common` from the packaging structure, and then use **Add** \> **Project** to add it again.
+    3. If there are error messages, remove `da-example-common` from the packaging structure, and then use **Add** &gt; **Project** to add it again.

-5. In the **Servers** tab at the bottom of the Eclipse application window, right-click the **i2analyze** server and select Add and Remove.
+5. In the **Servers** tab at the bottom of the Eclipse application window, right-click the **i2analyze** server and select **Add and Remove**.
 6. In the Add and Remove window, move **da-subset-rest-example** from the **Available** list to the **Configured** list, and then click **Finish** to close the window.

 At this stage, deployment of the two-phase data retrieval example is complete.
 You can start i2 Analyze, and connect to it through the Intelligence Portal.

 1. In Eclipse, start the server.
 2. In a web browser, load or refresh your view of the Intelligence Portal.
-In the menu bar, click **Subsetting** \> **Launch Subsetting Tab** to display the custom user interface.
+In the menu bar, click **Subsetting** &gt; **Launch Subsetting Tab** to display the custom user interface.
 3. Follow the on-screen instructions to request data from the new data source and present it in the user interface in different permutations.

 After you develop and test a data access on-demand solution for i2 Analyze, the next step is to publish it to a live deployment.